tarsana/functional/README.md

 ```
 Till now no operation was really applied, this means that the file is not yet read !

 Now when we really need the result on the operations which can have side effects (Reading the file in this case).
-We call the `get()` method; It will run all the operations and gets the final result.
+We call the `result()` method; It will run all the operations and gets the final result.

 Assuming that the file `temp.txt` contains the following: